Is Plusnet broadband any good?

-But it’s not all positive.
-The unusual pricing structure means people in rural areas will generally pay more for broadband than those in urban locations – not a great move for a company that prides itself on its rural Yorkshire persona...
+However, the pricing structure means people in rural areas will likely pay more than those in urban locations – not a great move for a company that prides itself on its rural Yorkshire persona...

 Our review of Plusnet broadband